j0nathanj/j0nathanj.github.io/_posts/2024-04-24-Dusting-off-the-VM-Escape.md

 ---
 layout: post
-title: HELLOWORLD123
+title: "How 18-Year-Old Me Discovered a VM Escape Vulnerability"
 date: 2024-04-24 13:37:31
 description: VirtualBox VM Escape Vulnerability - Research Walkthrough
 ---
-Dusting off the VM How 18-Year-Old Me Discovered a VM Escape Vulnerability
 # Dusting off the VM: How 18-Year-Old Me Discovered a VM Escape Vulnerability

 This blog post showcases a *pretty old* (2019) vulnerability I found in VirtualBox, which allowed a guest-to-host escape.